An MQM election graphic with Altaf Hussain (picture via)

 You only have to spend a few weeks in Karachi to understand how much power the MQM wields.
 I was living there last year, when the Pakistan Supreme Court issued a contempt of court notice against Hussain.
 The party called a strike.
 Overnight, masked men on motorbikes drove through the city firing into the air as a warning.
 No one went to work the next day.
 Those who did were sent home by more masked gunmen.
 A city of 20 million people was brought to a standstill with less than 12 hours notice.

-“The main reason for the gentle approach to investigation is the possibility that Karachi may go up in flames,” says Shaikh.
+“The main reason for the gently-gently approach to investigation is the possibility that Karachi may go up in flames,” says Shaikh.
 “There is an ordered disorder in Pakistan and there is a fear that this will simply shatter if Altaf Hussain is arrested.
-And the British government is aware of that.”
+The British government is aware of that.”

-As of now, no one can comment on the ongoing investigation, but it'll be a long haul.
-Whether it results in prosecutions is a burning question—not just for the MQM, profoundly anxious about its future—but for the population of Karachi.
+The Metropolitan Police cannot comment on an ongoing investigation, but it will be a long haul.
+Whether it results in prosecutions in London is a burning question not just for the MQM – profoundly anxious about its future – but for the population of Karachi.

 Follow Samira on Twitter: @samirashackle